What Are Nanodiscs - Copolymers

 Purification Resins

-Figure 2: The creation process of a synthetic nanodisc from a native cell membrane including membrane proteins.
+Figure 2: The creation process of a Copolymer Nanodisc from a native cell membrane including membrane proteins.
 Normally this step is followed by affinity chromatography.

 DIBMA

 DIBMA is short for Diisobutylene-maleic acid.
-The synthetic nanodiscs that it forms are called "DIBMA-Lipid-Particles", DIBMALP for short.
-It shares the same protocol as all other polymers that are featured here.
+The Copolymer Nanodisc that it forms are called "DIBMA-Lipid-Particles", DIBMALP for short.
+It shares the same protocol as all other Copolymers that are featured here.

 Why should you choose DIBMA?